vakho10/nextjs-java-grpc/README.md

 # How to Build and Run Projects
 The main part is the /proto folder.
 It contains *.proto file, which is the service contract between gRPC client and gRPC server.

-Build the Java project using Maven command: `mvn package` and then run the JAR file (or run it from IntelliJ IDE).
+Build the Java projects using Maven.
+You must install the interface classes using `mvn clean install` in interface project directory.
+Then, you may run Spring Boot application from IntelliJ IDE.

 Run the NextJS project using `npm run dev` command.